 We certainly understand his concern for Laodicea, because later in the book of

-Revelation we discover that they were essentially apostate; Christ had nothing
+Revelation we discover that it was essentially apostate.
+Christ had nothing

-Epaphras had reason to be concerned, for Laodicea didn’t understand the
+Epaphras had reason to be concerned, in that Laodicea didn’t understand the

 the will of God.
-The Laodiceans came to the same conclusion we have in America
+The Laodiceans came to the same conclusion as America

-doesn’t respect or value any of our works.
-This is such an affront to God
+doesn’t respect or value our works.
+This is an affront to the word of God

-and to His grace and to His word.
+and to His grace.
 The statement made in Isaiah 64-6, “For

 all of us have become like one who is unclean, and all our righteous deeds are